chomiczdawid/simple-credit-scoring/README.md

 # Estimating PD model using Logistic Regression in Python

-This repository contains a simple implementation of default probability model estimation.
+This repository contains a simple implementation of Probability of Default (PD) model estimation.
 The data was prepared in advance.
-The dataset contains only categorical variables.
-The process was prepared in python.
+Dataset contains only categorical variables.
+The process was prepared in Python.

 ### Analytical process carried out:
 - transformation of variables according to the Weight of Evidence measure
 - filtering variables using Information Value
-- model estimation using logistic regression
+- model estimation using Logistic Regression
 - evaluation of model fit quality using ROC and PRC
 - scorecard development
 - performing the scoring process on the test set